AngrySoundTech/LeanOn/pages/teamspeak.md

 permalink: /teamspeak/
 ---

-Don't Be shy!
+Don't be shy!
 Stop by our teamspeak!

 [Click here to join!](ts3server://frontrunnersunited.com:9987)